 City Forest hiking trails may be utilized by equestrians in the spring, summer and fall months.
 Equestrians are never permitted on the mountain biking trails.
 Owners are asked to please refer to the cross country ski trail map as horse trails and to steer clear of all mountain biking trails.
 We also ask that during the winter season when cross country ski trails are being groomed, equestrians refrain from using the trail system.

-A sub-committee of the Planning Commission, Midland's Non-Motorized Transportation Committee was established in July 2008 to bring more non-motorized transportation options - such as bicycling and walking paths - to the city.
-Click here for more about the Non-Motorized Transportation Committee and the City’s Bike Path plus ideas for creating more pathways.
+A sub-committee of the Planning Commission, Midland's Non-Motorized Transportation Committee was established in July 2008 to bring more non-motorized transportation options, such as bicycling and walking paths, to the city.